madara-alliance/madara/crates/client/db/docs/flat_storage.md

 ![schema flat_storage](./flat_storage.png)

 The trick here is to rely on the fact that rocksdb columns are sorted trees.
-The `get_cf` operation does not allow getting the value of (contract_1, key_1) at block 15 here, because the key has not been modified at that block.
+The rocksdb `get` operation does not allow getting the value of (contract_1, key_1) at block 15 here, because the key has not been modified at that block.
 Instead, we use rocksdb iterators.

 ![schema flat_storage_iterator](./flat_storage_iterator.png)